-Victoria Finnegan is currently an inspection manager for the Care Quality Commission (CQC) covering the North of England from Northampton to Northumberland and Hull to Liverpool (just a small area).
-She has a team of 9 inspectors and who are part of a national dental team that inspect and monitor all registered dental locations in England.
+Victoria Marsden is currently an inspection manager for the Care Quality Commission (CQC), covering the North of England from Northampton to Northumberland and Hull to Liverpool (just a small area).
+She has a team of 9 inspectors who are part of the national oral health team who inspect and monitor all registered dental locations in England.

 This role ensures dental patients are treated in a safe and effective way, driving improvement through regulation in line with organisational strategy and shaping the future, objectives.
 She develops effective, natural dialogue and open engagement to support providers and stakeholders to communicate openly, preventing duplication of regulation.

-In 2004 Victoria was accepted to study at Sheffield university where she qualified as a dental Hygiene and Therapist in 2009.
-Her journey to work in a variety of high street dental practices began and some locum work for the dental defence services at AFC Harrogate and RAF Wittering.
+In 2004 Victoria was accepted to study at Sheffield University where she qualified as a Dental Hygiene and Therapist in 2009.
+Her career involved work in a variety of high street dental practices, some locum work for the dental defence services at AFC Harrogate and RAF Wittering.